eonadler/subhalo_satellite_connection/README.md

 -- Contains tools for forward-modeling the population of classical and SDSS MW satellites.

-### V2: Milky Way Satellite Census -- II.
+### V2: Milky Way Satellite Census.
+II.
 Galaxy-Halo Connection Constraints Including the Impact of the Large Magellanic Cloud (https://arxiv.org/abs/1912.03303).

 -- Implements the updated satellite galaxy--subhalo connection model described in the papers, which builds on the V1 model by including tools to analyze simulations with realistic Large Magellanic Cloud analogs.